-Sinn is most notably known for excelling in watches that were expected to fulfil the highest technical demands.
+Sinn is most notably known for excelling in watches that were expected to fulfill the highest technical demands.
 Helmut Sinn from Frankfurt, a flight instructor and formal rally participant founded his company in the early 1960s.
-The young professional pilot who came across dealing with on-board instruments in the Bundeswehr aircraft, sought to make timepieces that could cope with his work trade.
+The young professional pilot who came across dealing with onboard instruments in the Bundeswehr aircraft sought to make timepieces that could cope with his work trade.
 Thus, inventing chronographs crafted predominantly for pilots.
-The leading approach in Sinn watches were of high durability, deep reliability, and extreme technicality.
+The leading approach in Sinn watches was of high durability, deep reliability, and extreme technicality.
 Practicing function before form in all areas of watch-making.
 Valued creditably among the German Federal Police Force.
-This present day, Sinn timepieces have grown, not only for their technical ability, but for their design.
+This present day, Sinn timepieces have grown, not only for their technical ability but for their design.

 The Chic: Nomos Glashütte

 Founded in the 1990s, Nomos is one of the younger German watch-making brands.
 Nevertheless, its style and timepieces are dedicated to the no-nonsense approach of the Bauhaus avant-garde.
 Roland Schwertner, who was the architect and designer of these watches gained inspiration in his three-bedroom apartment in Glashütte mere months after the fall of the Berlin wall.
 Remarkably, these watches are still manufactured in Glashütte till today granting that the designs come from Berlin.
 These watches represent the world of clean, minimalist, no-fluff watches and are relatively affordable compared to other Glashütte greats.
 Its main reputation balances the high distinguished aesthetics and top quality craftmanship with a warm, friendly personality.